 2. Non-ISOE Members

-There are 2 types of non-ISOE member participants: organisation under TCA and observers.
+There are 2 types of non-ISOE member participants: organisations under TCA and observers.

 Organisation under TCA

 An organisation which is not an ISOE Member can be invited by the ISOE Management Board to sign a Technical Cooperation Agreement (TCA) with ISOE in order to participate to ISOE expert and/or working group activities to provide technical expertise.
+The ISOE Expert and/or Working Groups Nomination Procedures document applies to this situation.

 The individual(s) of this organisation participating to ISOE expert and/or working groups through nomination under the TCA can only have access to the documents of the working/expert group he/she (they) belongs to, as well as to the dedicated forum (if relevant).

 In specific cases, the Management Board can decide to give to this(these) individual(s) an access to other documents or to the ISOE database.
+Such access to and use of the documents and/or data would be constrained by the relevant portions of the TCA and the ISOE Terms and Conditions.

 Current TCA (as of November 2018):